Home 9 Sheet Metal Fabrication 9 Laser Cutting PEEK: Precision, Advantages, and Applications

 Challenges and Precautions

-While laser cutting PEEK offers numerous advantages, there are challenges to be mindful of Overheating and material thickness.
+While laser cutting PEEK offers numerous advantages, there are challenges to be mindful of, such as overheating and material thickness.

 • Overheating